Historically, #mainstreaming politics exhibited a tendency to shift to the right during times of crisis

 Composting the mess with the #OMN

-The proliferation of technology has revolutionized the way we live, work, and communicate.
-However, as we dive deeper into the digital age, we are increasingly confronted with the alarming consequences of our reliance on these technologies.
+The growth of technology has revolutionized the way we live, work, and communicate.
+However, as we dive deeper into the digital age, we are confronted with the alarming consequences of our reliance on these technologies.
 The links shed light on the issue of “digital” waste and its detrimental impact on the environment.

 Gerry McGovern’s article “World Wide Waste” delves into the staggering amount of energy consumed by digital technologies, from data centres to our personal devices.
-He emphasizes the urgent need to address this issue and advocates for more sustainable practices in the digital realm. https://gerrymcgovern.com/world-wide-waste/
+He emphasizes the urgent need to address this issue and advocates for more sustainable practices. https://gerrymcgovern.com/world-wide-waste/

 In contrast to the prevailing trend of digital overconsumption and waste, the #OMN (Open Media Networking) project presents a refreshing approach to digital technology.
 Unlike platforms driven by personalization and distraction, #OMN prioritizes community engagement and meaningful interaction.
 Its core mission revolves around building tools for communal use rather than individual gratification.

-Ultimately, the journey towards digital sustainability requires a collective commitment to reimagining the role of technology in our lives and prioritizing the well-being of our planet and communities above all else.
+In essence, #OMN, along with initiatives like and #OGB, serve as tools for social change, enabling communities to shape their digital environments according to “native” #openweb values and needs.
+Through collaborative efforts and grassroots activism, we can and need to challenge the status quo.
+Ultimately, the journey towards digital sustainability requires a collective commitment to reimagining the role of technology in our lives and prioritizing the well-being and communities above all else.
 The #OMN project invites people to join this endeavour, not just through words, but through meaningful action and collaboration.
-Together, we can harness the power of technology for the greater good and pave the way for a more inclusive and sustainable online and offline world.
+Together, we can harness the power of technology for the good.

 Funding application for the #OMN